plasmaofthedawn/dos3dRenderer/readme.md

 ---
 ## credits

-object models were taken from here [website](https://people.sc.fsu.edu/~jburkardt/data/obj/obj.html)
+object models were taken from [here](https://people.sc.fsu.edu/~jburkardt/data/obj/obj.html) and then coverted

 ---